 This screw meters the fuel at low speeds.
-The low-speed mixture screw is located in the end of the carburetor.
+The lowspeed mixture screw is located in the end of the carburetor, inside the throttle arm.
 This screw controls how much fuel enters the engine at idle and low throttle.
 This adjustment will smooth the idle and improve the acceleration to mid speed.
-Make this adjustment with the throttle closed, after setting the idle.
-Turn the screw clockwise gently until it stops.
+Make this adjustment with the throttle open, after setting the idle.
+Turn the screw clockwise gently until it bottoms out.
 DO NOT over tighten.
-Now turn the low-speed mixture screw counter-clockwise 6 1/2 turns.
+Now turn the low-speed mixture screw counter-clockwise 5 1/2 turns.